 The Arts Bring Us Together in Conversation.

 SVMoA takes a unique multidisciplinary approach to programming.
-Three or four times annually BIG IDEA projects ask timely questions and investigate them through art, music, theatre, conversation, and workshops.
+Three or four times annually BIG IDEA projects ask timely questions and investigate them through art, music, conversation, and workshops.
 We believe that by engaging with art through a variety of mediums, we can transform our understanding not only of the arts, but also of history, culture, place, and even ourselves.
 You can participate in a single event or go deeper, exploring the idea through different lenses.

 Current BIG IDEA Project